tinatsou/TinaAI/README.md

 ### Tool calling with large language models

 The notebook `Travel planner/agent.ipynb` shows how to wrap the retrieval logic in a tool and invoke it from an LLM.
-It uses the OpenAI function‑calling API to let the model decide when to call `trip_planner` and how to use the returned results.
+It uses the OpenAI function calling API to let the model decide when to call `trip_planner` and how to use the returned results.
 The agent then produces a formatted itinerary that includes flights, hotel and daily activities.
 This example highlights how LLMs can orchestrate data retrieval and reasoning via external tools.

 ### Weather‑aware agent

-In `Travel planner/weather_agent.ipynb` the itinerary is further improved by consulting real‑time weather data.
+In `Travel planner/weather_agent.ipynb` the itinerary is further improved by consulting real time weather data.
 The notebook uses the geographical coordinates for each activity and queries a weather API for the forecast on the target dates.
-It then adjusts the plan—swapping indoor and outdoor activities, redistributing events across days and suggesting alternative locations—to ensure that travellers have the best possible experience.
+It then adjusts the plan swapping indoor and outdoor activities, redistributing events across days and suggesting alternative locations, to ensure that travellers have the best possible experience.

 ## ChatGPT‑based storytelling

 The `chatgpt_storytelling` folder contains a choose‑your‑own‑adventure narrative set in the fantasy realm of **Eldoria**.
-A party of heroes—**Aria** the ranger, **Finn** the mage and **Nyx** the rogue—explore enchanted forests, ancient ruins and treacherous dungeons.
+A party of heroes—**Aria** the ranger, **Finn** the mage and **Nyx** the rogue explore enchanted forests, ancient ruins and treacherous dungeons.
 At key junctures the reader must choose between different paths, and each decision leads to a unique story branch.
 The interactive story is written entirely by ChatGPT without any additional code.

 Important files include:
 * `interactive_story.md` – The markdown version of the story with branching options.